pmfarley/SNO-AzureStackHCI/SNO-AzureStackHCI.md

 For additional details, see the [HPE GreenLake for Microsoft Azure Stack HCI solution brief](https://www.hpe.com/psnow/doc/a50003801enw.pdf?jumpid=in_pdfviewer-psnow).

    **NOTE:** At the time of this blog, Red Hat OpenShift Container Platform running on _HPE GreenLake for Microsoft Azure Stack HCI_ does not currently utilize a pay-as-you-go based subscription.
 It would utilize a traditional subscription for Red Hat OpenShift.
+Contact your HPE and/or Red Hat account sales team for assistance.

 The following diagram shows the HPE GreenLake for Microsoft Azure Stack HCI environment used for this installation of Red Hat OpenShift: